7424243/javascript-weird-parts/README.md

 * Callback: a function you give to another function, as a parameter, to be run when the other function is finished.

 * Function Currying: creating a copy of a function but with some preset parameters.
 (Using .bind())

+* Inheritance: one object gets access to the properties and methods of another object.
+Classical vs. Prototypal.

+* Reflection: an object can look at itself, listing and changing its properties and methods.